Dierzeethiopia/Dierzeethiopia/README.md

-👋 Hi, I’m Dires — an aspiring Software Engineer passionate about building scalable software and impactful products.
+👋 Hi, I’m Dires — an aspiring Software Engineer who loves building scalable software, elegant algorithms, and impactful products worldwide.

-🎓 CS & Math student at Williams College (Class of 2028).
+🎓 I’m a Computer Science and Mathematics student at Williams College, Class of 2028, passionate about problem-solving and innovation.

-⚡ Interests: coding, problem-solving, soccer, biking, workouts, exploring entrepreneurship, reading about tech & finance, and learning new ways to apply algorithms to real-world challenges.
+⚡ My interests include coding, problem-solving, soccer, biking, workouts, entrepreneurship, technology, finance, and applying algorithms to practical challenges.

-🤝 Open to collaborating on innovative projects, especially those that expand access to education and technology.
+🤝 I’m eager to collaborate on innovative projects with a focus on accessibility, education, entrepreneurship, and transformative technologies.

-😅 Fun fact: My code runs on coffee… and sometimes it actually runs!
+😅 Fun fact: My code runs on coffee, occasional late-night brainstorming, and the occasional miracle — sometimes it works!

 📫 Let’s Connect:
 - 💼 LinkedIn: (https://www.linkedin.com/in/dires-a-abatieneh/)